Last updated on March 11th, 2018

 47. The country is void of any place that can properly be called desert.
 However, a few regions in the country are severely arid.

-48. The lowest point in Zimbabwe lies at an altitude of 660 feet near Dumela, where the Limpopo flows into Mozambique.
+48. The lowest point in Zimbabwe lies at the intersection of the Runde and Save Rivers at 531 ft.

 Learn more about Great Zimbabwe facts here.